Uploaded: 15th February 2021

 Therefore, it is necessary to select your hydrangea specimen carefully if you want to attract bees into your garden.
 The same varieties popular with honey bees and bumble bees are likely to be visited by at least one or two solitary bee species.

 If you want to select a hydrangea shrub that will be popular with bees, you are really looking at specific cultivars from Hydrangea paniculata, or select from one of the climbers, Hydrangea anomala or lace caps.

 I have Hydrangea paniculata 'Confetti' in my garden, and find it is especially attractive to bumble bees.
 I have it growing in my border.
-It's a beautiful shrub, and features lovely, loose flower head and a soft, informal appearance in comparison to some of the very compact ornamental Hydrangeas that grow flower heads in neat round ball-shaped bunches (the 'mop head' type).
+It's a beautiful shrub, and features lovely, loose flower heads and the shrub has a soft, informal appearance in comparison to some of the very compact ornamental hydrangeas that grow flower heads in neat round ball-shaped bunches (the 'mop head' type).

 If you want white or cream flowers or greenish-white, you could also try:

 If you are looking for pink, or a blush of pink (even if only later in the flowering period):